zchase/example-go/README.md

 Edit the `distelli-manifest.yml` file.

-On the first line you will see a <username> placeholder, and then the name of the sample application.
+On the first line you will see a &lt;username&gt; placeholder, and then the name of the sample application.

-Replace the <username> placeholder with your Distelli username.
+Replace the &lt;username&gt; placeholder with your Distelli username.
 To find your Distelli username see [Finding Your Distelli Username](http://docs.distelli.com/docs/finding-your-distelli-username).

 For example if your username is 'YourUserName' your `distelli-manifest.yml` should look like this: